dhershman1/octoris/notes/Routing API.md

 All of the below is **Subject to change**

 > Note (12/3/2018): Adding in the theory of a `routeReducer` function
+> Note (12/7/2018): Adding in the theory of using a Radix Tree for routes

 We bring in the `route` function to create a route and method listeners for it